zopyx/print-css-rocks/web/content/intro.rst

 .. note::

-  print-css.rocks is currently (as of 2025) no longer updated.
+  print-css.rocks is currently (as of 2025) in legacy mode.
   The site remains online for the time being but do not expect any future updates.